Skip to content

 Key design decisions:

-1. Record before move.
-The curate script writes the judgment to the record file before moving the image.
+1. Record before move. sdlab curate writes the judgment to the record file before moving the image.
 This prevents orphaned images if the process crashes mid-operation.

 2. Scores are human-entered.
 Per-dimension scores come from the curator, not from automated analysis.
 This is intentional — the dataset trains models to replicate human aesthetic judgment.

-3. Canon binding is automated.
-The canon-bind script maps scores and failure modes to constitution rules deterministically.
+3. Canon binding is deterministic. sdlab bind maps scores and failure modes to constitution rules deterministically.
 A low material_fidelity score maps to MAT-001.
 A wrong_palette failure mode maps to COL-001.

 4. Comparisons are separate.
-Pairwise preferences live in comparisons/, not inside records.
+Pairwise preferences live in projects/<name>/comparisons/, not inside records.
 This allows comparing images across different waves and categories.

-The export is handled by the external @mcptoolshop/repo-dataset CLI, which scans a game directory and produces multimodal training data.
+The export is handled by the external @mcptoolshop/repo-dataset CLI, which scans a project directory and produces multimodal training data.

-Point repo-dataset at a game directory: repo-dataset visual generate ./games/star-freight --format trl
+Point repo-dataset at a project directory: repo-dataset visual generate ./projects/star-freight --format trl

 SourceWhat it reads